Live concerts, a meteor shower, perfect days for outdoor adventures… August in Catalonia never gets boring!

 Regarding shoes, you’ll spend most of the day in your sandals.
 Water shoes might come in handy if you plan to explore the coast.

-If you include hiking in your trip’s plans, don’t forget to have a pair of hiking shoes that are breathable and not too warm.
+If you plan to hike during your trip, don’t forget to have a pair of hiking shoes that are breathable and not too warm.

 Always remember to bring comfy shoes!